cybertec-postgresql/ora_migrator/README.md

   - `s`: The name of the PostgreSQL schema containing the foreign table.

   - `t`: The name of the PostgreSQL foreign table.

+  The return value is TRUE if the operation succeeded, otherwise FALSE.

 - Function `oracle_migrate_tables`: